Pink Tampon, Hormones & Acupuncture

 Acupuncture for Hormones?
 Plus other Tips and Tricks.

-If these issues are untreated long-term, they may lead to a host of conditions, including fibroids, ovarian cysts, polycystic ovarian syndrome (PCOS), endometriosis, and infertility.
+Let’s talk about common causes we see for these conditions and what you can do about them. fibroids, ovarian cysts, polycystic ovarian syndrome (PCOS), endometriosis, and infertility.
 This may ring true for some of you who already have one or more of these conditions in your lives.
 You are certainly not alone.
 But what many women don’t know is that the holistic practices of acupuncture and Chinese herbalism (among other lifestyle practices and modalities) play a vital role in helping to bring hormones back into balance.

 • PMS